Paracetamol

-At a standard dose, paracetamol only slightly decreases body temperature; it is inferior to ibuprofen in that respect, and the benefits of its use for fever are unclear.
-Paracetamol may relieve pain in acute mild migraine but only slightly in episodic tension headache.
-However, the aspirin/paracetamol/caffeine combination helps with both conditions where the pain is mild and is recommended as a first-line treatment for them.
-Paracetamol is effective for post-surgical pain, but it is inferior to ibuprofen.
-The paracetamol/ibuprofen combination provides further increase in potency and is superior to either drug alone.
+Paracetamol relieves pain in both acute mild migraine and episodic tension headache.
+At a standard dose, paracetamol slightly reduces fever, though it is inferior to ibuprofen in that respect and the benefits of its use for fever are unclear, particularly in the context of fever of viral origins.
+The aspirin/paracetamol/caffeine combination also helps with both conditions when the pain is mild and is recommended as a first-line treatment for them.
+Paracetamol is effective for pain after wisdom tooth extraction, but it is less effective than ibuprofen.
+The combination of paracetamol and ibuprofen provides greater analgesic efficacy than either drug alone.
 The pain relief paracetamol provides in osteoarthritis is small and clinically insignificant.
-The evidence in its favor for the use in low back pain, cancer pain, and neuropathic pain is insufficient.
+Evidence supporting its use in low back pain, cancer pain, and neuropathic pain is insufficient.
+Paracetamol is the first-line treatment for pain and fever in pregnancy; no causal association with neurodevelopmental disorders has been established, while untreated pain and fever can harm the mother and fetus.

 In the short term, paracetamol is safe and effective when used as directed.
-Short term adverse effects are uncommon and similar to ibuprofen, but paracetamol is typically safer than NSAIDs for long term use.
+Short term adverse effects are uncommon and similar to ibuprofen.
+Paracetamol is typically safer than nonsteroidal anti-inflammatory drugs (NSAIDs) for long-term use.
 Paracetamol is also often used in patients who cannot tolerate NSAIDs like ibuprofen.
 Chronic consumption of paracetamol may result in a drop in hemoglobin level, indicating possible gastrointestinal bleeding, and abnormal liver function tests.
-Some epidemiological studies have linked paracetamol to cardiovascular, renal, and gastrointestinal diseases, but are largely due to confounding biases and of insignificant relevance with short-term use of paracetamol.
-Paracetamol may slightly increase systolic blood pressure in hypertensive patients at a dose of 4 grams a day.
-Elevated frequency of asthma and developmental and reproductive disorders is observed in the offspring of women with prolonged use of paracetamol during pregnancy, although whether paracetamol is the true cause of this increase is unclear.
-Some studies suggest that there is evidence for the association between paracetamol during pregnancy and autism spectrum disorder and attention deficit hyperactivity disorder, while making clear further research is required to establish any causal link, which has prompted some calls to limit its use in pregnancy to the lowest effective dosage for the shortest possible time.

 The recommended maximum daily dose for an adult is three to four grams.
 Higher doses may lead to toxicity, including liver failure.
 Paracetamol poisoning is the foremost cause of acute liver failure in the Western world, and accounts for most drug overdoses in the United States, the United Kingdom, Australia, and New Zealand.

-Paracetamol was first made in 1877 or possibly 1852.
+Paracetamol was first made in 1878 by Harmon Northrop Morse or possibly in 1852 by Charles Frédéric Gerhardt.
 It is the most commonly used medication for pain and fever in both the United States and Europe.
 It is on the World Health Organization's List of Essential Medicines.
 Paracetamol is available as a generic medication, with brand names including Tylenol and Panadol among others.
-In 2020, it was the 118th most commonly prescribed medication in the United States, with more than 5 million prescriptions.
+In 2023, it was the 112th most commonly prescribed medication in the United States, with more than 5 million prescriptions.